My Approach to Helping

 More Info About My Practice

-In addition to my work at Foundations Counseling, I work at the Institute for Translational Research in Children's Mental Health on parenting interventions with military families and couples on evidence-based practices and techniques.
+In addition to my work at Foundations Counseling, I work at the University of Minnesota's Institute for Translational Research in Children's Mental Health on parenting interventions with military families and couples using evidence-based practices and techniques.
 As an Army brat myself, I am passionate about the needs of military families and understand the stresses of deployments and reintegrations.

 Being a therapist is a second career for me.
 I have worked in journalism and health care, helping me understand work-life balance issues.
 I am comfortable helping my clients explore religious and spiritual influences.
 I am open and affirming of the full range of gender and spiritual identities.